geraldelorm/viva/README.md

-# VIVA: Online Bus Ticket Reservation System
+# VIVA: Bus Ticket Reservation System

 <!-- This is a project work that I'm working on throughout the semester.
 This is to demonstrate practically how to apply server-side scripting language (PHP)
 and MYSQL to build the backend of the application.